Dav1dK/S02/Guidelines/fmstoip_impl_guide.md

 For compatibility reasons, ClientId in addpgn/removepgn requests is optional.
 But it is strongly recommended that all clients do provide a ClientId to prevent the possibility of conflict with existing or future clients on the same module.

 It is up to each client to use something suitably unique.
 For one client the ClientId should be the same each time it starts.
 If it isn't, e.g. using PID (Process ID) as ClientId, then if the client (re)starts more often than the FMStoIP service the FMStoIP service list of registrations may grow uncontrollably.

+## Operation addspndecode for SPNs that are being decoded ##

+Applicable for: Client implementations

+The 2.2.0 specification makes which SPNs are decoded into the multicast stream a static configuration.
+It also adds the new operation addspndecode that will add an SPN to the decode list.
+It is strongly recommended that all Client implementations call addspndecode for all spn, even those that are statically configured.
+That way over time the need for a particular configuration in the vehicle will be removed.
+(It also means that network monitoring can resolve what SPNs are being used, which is also nice.)

+## Operation addpgn for PGNs in Default Minimum Set ##

+Applicable for: Client implementations

+For legacy reasons the FMStoIP specification has five PGNs that are sent in the multicast stream, the Default Minimum Set.

+It is strongly recommended that any Client Implementation that is capable of calling addpgn, do that also the for the Default Minimum Set PGNs.

 ## SPN decode configuration example ##